louiz/biboumi/doc/biboumi.1.md

 on that same IRC server.
 If you explicitely change your nickname on one channel, your nickname will be changed on all channels on the same server as well.
+Joining a new channel with a different nick, however, will not change your nick.
+The provided nick will be ignored, in order to avoid changing your nick on the whole server by mistake.
+If you want to have a different nickname in the channel you’re going to join, you need to do it explicitly with the NICK command before joining the channel.

 ### Private messages